bastiroid/sharedoc/Software requirements.md

 Normal flow:

-  1. User clicks create new document button
+i.
+User clicks create new document button
-  2. A new document is created in the current group (user's own documents) and the document view opens
+i.
+A new document is created in the current group (user's own documents) and the document view opens
-  3. The name of the file is highlighted so the user can rename the document
+i.
+The name of the file is highlighted so the user can rename the document

 What can go wrong: